nodejs/node/doc/api/child_process.md

 <!-- source_link=lib/child_process.js -->

-The `node:child_process` module provides the ability to spawn subprocesses in a manner that is similar, but not identical, to popen(3).
+The `node:child_process` module provides the ability to spawn subprocesses inf a manner that is similar, but not identical, to popen(3).
 This capability is primarily provided by the [`child_process.spawn()`][] function: